JamBrain/DairyBox/readme.md

 # DairyBox
 <img align="right" src="https://raw.githubusercontent.com/povrazor/dairybox/master/docs/Logo.png">
-DairyBox is the Web Development Toolchain for Ludum Dare's LD2015 web project.
+DairyBox is the Web Development Toolchain for Ludum Dare.
 To participate and contribute to the core development, you will be using this suite of tools.

 DairyBox uses:
-* **Vagrant** - A set of tools for automating and confiring Virtual Machines
+* **Vagrant** - A set of tools for automating and controlling Virtual Machines
-* **vagrant-exec** - Plugin for Vagrant used by scripts to run remote commants
-* **VirtualBox** - for hosting and running Virtual Machines
+* **VirtualBox** - for hosting and running those Virtual Machines
-* **Scotch Box** - a flexible preconfigured LAMP-stack VM for Vagrant (Linux+Apache+MySQL+PHP)
+* **Scotch Box** - a flexible preconfigured LAMP VM for Vagrant (Linux+Apache+MySQL+PHP)

-The current Ludum Dare runs LAMP, so for now we'll also use LAMP.
+The Ludum Dare website runs LAMP, so for now we'll also use LAMP.
 In the future we may switch to a custom LEMP configuration.
 For details, check out [JuiceBox](https://github.com/povrazor/juicebox).

-## TODO: Setup
+## DairyBox Setup
-* Install Vagrant (LATEST VERSION!)
+* Install Vagrant (LATEST VERSION): http://vagrantup.com/
 * Install Vagrant-Exec plugin: `vagrant plugin install vagrant-exec`
-* Install Virtual Box (LATEST VERSION!)
+* Install Virtual Box (LATEST VERSION): https://www.virtualbox.org/wiki/Downloads
-* clone the repos: `git clone https://github.com/povrazor/dairybox.git ludumdev`
+* Clone the DairyBox repos: `git clone https://github.com/povrazor/dairybox.git ludumdare`
-* `vagrant up`
+* Do a `vagrant up`

 After setup, your server is here: http://192.168.48.48 (`www/public`).

-## TODO: Using a source Repos
+## Source Setup
-* `git clone` in to the `www` directory
+* `git clone` the source code to the `www` directory

 ## Tips
 * Files are in `www/public/`
 * `vagrant up` to initialize, start, or resume a server
 * `vagrant suspend` to put it to sleep
 * `vagrant destroy` to delete the VM (the files in www are fine, but everything else is lost)
+* `vagrant ssh` to connect to the VM
+  * `sudo nano ``./php-ini.sh``` while SSH'ing to edit the php.ini file.

 ## Utilities
 * **info.sh** - Get information about the VM. php.ini location, IP addresses, etc.